stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

         title: Hacker Gal Club
       - title: Dance
         title_align: left
-        content: >+
+        content: >
           (September 2017 - January 2019)

-          Dance was something that was always very important to me.
+          Dance is something that was always very important to me.
 It was a way for me to relieve my stress, and it helped me express myself in new ways.
 When I was very young, I used to be enrolled in a traditional dance class known as Bharatanatyam.
 I would go to classes every week